folke/todo-comments.nvim/README.md

     pattern = [[\b(KEYWORDS):]], -- ripgrep regex
     -- pattern = [[\b(KEYWORDS)\b]], -- match without the extra colon.
 You'll likely get false positives },
+  -- whether to wrap to the start (or end) of the file when jumping wrap = false,
 }

 ```